-Remember to tailor blog topics and lengths based on your audience and content goals, sharing a healthy mix of posts to keep your viewers interested.
+Remember to tailor blog topics and lengths based on your audience (this goes for B2C and B2B content marketing) and content goals, sharing a healthy mix of posts to keep your viewers interested.

 Case studies and testimonials provide potential consumers with the proof that you can follow through on your promises.
 With goals of lead generation and sales enablement, these success stories speak to those who are further down the funnel and are likely weighing your company against others to make a final decision.

 Success stories lend themselves to hard data and results introduced by context about the company and the problems your team was able to address.
 Lots of direct quotes can help shape your narrative and add punches of credibility from an external voice.
 If possible, record interviews for testimonials.
 They make for engaging videos that are easily shared on social media and posted on your site.

 Example: Brafton increases organic traffic by 22% YOY for Career Profiles

 eBooks are gated content, which means viewers have to be interested enough to complete a form fill to access the content.
 As such, the goal is to convert those users by revealing some impressive – but more importantly, useful – content.

 Less is always more when it comes to writing eBook copy.
 Each page should be around 125 words to allow ample space for design elements.
 Make every word count, using bullet points and statistics to complement the eBook format.

 More info and examples: How to create a marketing ebook